JuliaGPU/gitlab-ci/README.md

 On the settings page of your new repo:

-* general: change the project visibility to `Public`

 * repository -> protected branches: unprotect the `master` branch, or mirroring can break in the event of forced pushes (note that it's perfectly fine to keep the Github master branch protected)